 Monday, January 30, 2017

-The Future University Community colloquium, the first in a series of three bicentennial colloquiums, examined these questions through a discussion with two of the world’s most prominent legal scholars, Justice Susanne Baer of the Federal Constitutional Court of Germany and Associate Justice Sonia Sotomayor of the U.S. Supreme Court.
+The Future University Community colloquium examined these questions through a discussion with two of the world’s most prominent legal scholars, Justice Susanne Baer of the Federal Constitutional Court of Germany and Associate Justice Sonia Sotomayor of the U.S. Supreme Court.
 Award-winning journalist Michele Norris, former host of NPR’s All Things Considered, moderated the discussion.
-Watch the full discussion.
+Additionally, President Schlissel conferred an honorary Doctorate of Laws upon Justice Sotomayor during the event, one of the only honorary degrees awarded during the Bicentennial year.
+Watch the full discussion here.

 Presidential Bicentennial Professors: Sue Alcock and Paul Courant